MMinusOne/AlgorithmicPlus/README.md

 - ❌ Implement more data providers.
 - ❌ Make the metric formulas.
 - ❌ Refactor the code as to remove expect, match, and any statement that might crash the whole thing, propogate all the errrs to main and consider using an error library.
+- ❌ Fork `lightweight-charts` and implement time sensitive functions in C++.

 I have plans to keep working on this.